i05nagai/memorandum/language/english.md

             * Are your staff fully prepped for managing the new system?
 * interview
     * you will interwith four to six people, one f whom will be a lunch interviewer.
+    * Often when I am conducting interviews, I have been surposed by the ccandidate's lack of preparation
 * discouraged
 * it takes it out on someone
     * to treat someone badly because you are upset or angry, even if they have done nothing wrong